Our flavor Top 8 Food to eat in Cambodia 2016

 Nom banh chok also known as Khmer noodles is a typical breakfast food; a beloved Cambodian dish.
-A bowl of Khmer rice noodle may consist various types of fresh vegetable topping such as shredded banana flower, bean sprouts, diced cucumber, and long beans, plus fresh mint and basil heaped on top.
-Its soup was made of pounded fish, prahok and a lot of herb.
+A bowl of Khmer rice noodles may consist of various types of fresh vegetable topping such as shredded banana flower, bean sprouts, diced cucumber, and long beans, plus fresh mint and basil heaped on top.
+Its soup was made of pounded fish, prahok and a lot of herbs.

 Top 5: Fresh Spring Roll

 Fresh Spring Roll is a must try in Cambodia.
 Cambodia spring rolls are more vegetable-oriented.
 Stuffed with fresh raw greens, carrots, rice vermicelli and, sometimes, a little grilled chicken.
-Lastly, served with sweet peanut sauce, which is made of chili, palm sugar, vinegar, lime juice and crushed peanuts make these spring rolls a delectable dish.
+Lastly, served with sweet peanut sauce, which is made of chili, palm sugar, vinegar, lime juice, and crushed peanuts make this spring rolls a delectable dish.

 Top 6: Khmer Laksa

 Khmer Laksa is one of the most popular dishes in Cambodian food.
 As compared to Malaysian Laksa, Cambodia Laksa was less spicy but tasty.
 The thin rice noodles are added to a red curry soup with vegetables and fish sauce.
 Furthermore, a variety of options to add in including soy sauce, chilies, mint, bean sprouts, and cucumber.

 Top 7 : Bok Lahong (Spicy Papaya Salad)